Without search engine optimization (SEO), fewer people see your content.

 • Write a clear, keyword-rich page title

-• Craft a compelling meta description
+• Craft a compelling meta description (about 150 characters)

 • Use descriptive, structured page headings